 The key lesson is how important it is to stand out, whether via luck, accident or any other means.

-Which is that many businesses think there is a correlation with creativity and risk.
-As if, they have to come as a pair.
+Which is that many businesses think there is a correlation between creativity and risk.
+As if they have to come as a pair.

 Yet there’s a perception and understandable feeling of safety via majority and mass.
 It’s cosy.
 Whereas (everything else being relative, and put simply) the more you stand out, the more distinctive you are, the more salience you enjoy, the more successful you will be.

 The really risky fuckers are the ones who churn out the same dull as everyone else.
 They’re risking it all.
 Lunatics.